What is the best drug test kit?

-○ What’s best drug test for use at home?
+What is the best drug test for use at home?

 Features & Benefits: Low cost, accurate, easy to use and administer, results appear in minutes.
-All positive results should be confirmed with a lab test using GC-MS technology.

 ○ How many drugs should I be testing for?